adeflamingh/NuMt_parser/README.md

 ### General data requirements

 *Numt Parser* was designed to work on Illumina short-read sequencing data, most commonly focusing on the shotgun sequencing of mitochondrial genomes.
-Compatibility with other sequencing applications (e.g., long-read sequencing or RNAseq) has not been tested and thus we cannot guarantee the proper behavior of the software.
+Compatibility with other sequencing applications (e.g., targeted Sanger sequencing, long-read sequencing, or RNAseq) has not been tested and thus we cannot guarantee the proper behavior of the software.

 ### Pre-*Numt Parser*